voytas75/AIPSTeam/README.md

 13. **Check Disk Health**:

       ```powershell
-      "Check disk health and display a summary of SMART attributes." | AIPSTeam.ps1 -NOPM -NODocumentator
+      "Check disk health and display a summary of SMART attributes." | AIPSTeam -NOPM -NODocumentator
       ```

       **Description**: This example checks the disk health and displays a summary of SMART attributes.
 The `-NOPM` parameter disables the Project Manager functions, and the `-NODocumentator` parameter disables the Documentator functions.